 Seeing is believing!

-It’s easy to tell you that Wetwear NCN (nitrogen composed neoprene) and G-231NBN (G-231 nitrogen blown neoprene) are the best neoprenes for divers.
+It’s easy to tell you that Wetwear NCN (nitrogen composed neoprene) is the best neoprene for divers.
 You may have already confirmed that elsewhere.
-There’ s nothing like seeing it for yourself.
-Our compression chamber has samples of the best neoprene grades for diving that most of the major neoprene manufacturers provided.
-It also has samples of the Wetwear NCN and G-231NBN grades we use, in various thicknesses.
+There is nothing like seeing it for yourself We placed samples of the best neoprene grades for diving from major neoprene manufacturers in our compression chamber along with Wetwear NCN neoprene.
 See for yourself how they compare.

-What began as a science project for our son Eric several years ago has turned into a valuable business tool for us.
-It’s great to be able to demonstrate to people in seconds what we’ve known for years, that Wetwear NCN and G-231NBN neoprene resists compression more than others and will keep you warmer.
-We use the chamber in our store to show customers the truth about neoprene.
-We also take it with us to the various consumer shows we do, and even to DEMA when we used to go there.
+What began as a science project for our son over 20 years ago has turned into a valuable business tool for us.
+It’s great to be able to demonstrate to people in seconds what we’ve known for years, that Wetwear NCN neoprene resists compression more than any other neoprene available.
+When neoprene compresses as you dive deeper you become cold.
+Since NCN neoprene compresses very little it will keep you warmer.
+We use the chamber to demonstrate the compression factor on the various brands of neoprene.

-When demonstrating the chamber test in our store, we start at surface pressure and begin pressurizing the chamber.
-We stop briefly at each additional atmosphere of pressure (approximately 33 ft, 66 ft, 99 ft.- 10m, 20m., 30m, etc.) taking it deeper for those divers go go deeper.
-After a brief pause, we then begin depressurizing, again stopping at each atmosphere.
-The visual results are amazing, as you can see for yourself.
-Wetwear NCN and G-231NBN compresses less and recovers faster than other neoprene.
-It lasts longer over time as it is more compression resistant and durable and retains its flexibility and warmth retention capabilities longer.
+When demonstrating the chamber test, we start at surface pressure and begin pressurizing the chamber.
+We stop briefly at approximately 30 ft, 60 ft, 90 ft taking it deeper for those divers who go deeper.
+After a brief pause, we then begin depressurizing.
+The visual results are amazing!
+As you will see for yourself, Wetwear NCN compresses less and recovers faster than other neoprene.
+NCN will last longer, is more compression resistant, durable and retains its flexibility and warmth retention capabilities longer.